allthingslinux/blog.atl.tools/content/posts/irc-update-1.md

 Due to IRC being older and less modern than XMPP, it is possible that XMPP may gain priority.
 We currently rely on the [Ergo](https://github.com/ergochat/ergo) IRC server software due to its modern features and ease of use, however it is likely that we will switch to a different software in the future.

 A [issue](https://github.com/ergochat/ergo/issues/2179) was made on the Ergo GitHub repository to discuss slowmode/filters.

+Update as of Aug 20 8:00 PM UTC: A plan has been drafted and we are waiting on approval from the higher-ups.

 ## XMPP
 XMPP runs [Prosody](https://prosody.im/) as the server software.
 Due to prosody's module system and being more modern than IRC, it is likely that XMPP will be easier to moderate and maintain.